Cannabis Careers Clarified

 As I look at these job descriptions, I can see how I would be helping clients tailor their resumes to highlight their experience in other industries “building and managing high performance teams” with specific skillsets required such as “knowledge of plant varieties with high yield”, for example.
 Just like we do with any other job.

 Final thoughts until next week…

 This is an important industry that career coaches / service providers need to continue to be aware of as more and more clients we serve are going to be interested in working in this field and the cannabis careers available.
 As you can see, there are many transferable skills here from managing, accounting, marketing, quality control, event planning, social media, and more.
 What it takes is someone who believes in this product and is willing to take some risks with a new and growing industry.

 I will be doing an interview soon with a consultant in the cannabis industry and a Human Resources person to continue to gain a better understanding of the occupations and skill sets companies are looking for.

-Look for my blog next week on two other areas of cannabis careers in the Processing and the Retail side of this industry.
+Read part 2: Cannabis careers in the Processing and the Retail side of this industry.

 Jim Peacock is the Principal at Peak-Careers Consulting and writes a monthly newsletter for career practitioners.
 Peak-Careers offers discussion-based online seminars for career practitioners focused on meeting continuing education needs for CCSP, GCDF and BCC certified professionals as well as workshops for career practitioners and individual career coaching.
 He is the author of A Field Guide for Career Practitioners: Helping Your Clients Create Their Next Move